CMPSC-201-Spring2023/lab01-solution/README.md

 You now have a terminal in which you can run most typical Linux commands.
 Ubuntu 20.04 is running with VSCode.
 Most work will be completed in the terminal.
 You are encouraged to mount a directory as a volume as described in the documentation at [progator Docker Image](https://hub.docker.com/repository/docker/janyljumadinova/progator) so that you can have access to your local repository files, which can be accessed from the "environment" directory in "root".

 Please remember to stop the container after you are finished working in it.
 You can use the command: `docker container list` to see the ID of the running container, and `docker container stop container-ID` to stop the container by replacing `container-ID` with its actual ID.

+#### Running and Testing Java Program

+To compile the Java program, run: `javac AnalyzeText.java` in the terminal.

+Observe that `AnalyzeText.class` file is now created.
+To execute the Java program, run the following command: `java AnalyzeText`

 ### Program Overview